Can Schools Diagnose Dyslexia? Understanding School vs. Private Testing

 State and District Variations

-The approach to identifying and supporting students with dyslexia can significantly vary by state and school district.
+The approach to identifying and supporting students with dyslexia can vary by state and school district.
 Some, like Massachusetts, have adopted specific guidelines for dyslexia, including screening and intervention practices.
 To grasp how dyslexia is managed in your area, it’s essential to consult the policies of your state’s department of education or local school district.

 When parents present an evaluation report from a neuropsychologist regarding their child’s learning needs, it’s understandable to question why a school might proceed with its own testing for special education services.
 However, there are several reasons schools conduct their evaluations, even when external reports are provided.